hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/259__Praveen_R._Bhat.md

 > not willing to do so, he may subscribe to the view of Ishvara-sRShTi.
 >

-​Since Ishvara can be understood as collapsed into tvampada in DSV, in my opinion, it can also be said that in SDV, jIvas and jagat is merged into one Ishvara, while in DSV, jagat and Ishvara are merged into one jIva.
+Since Ishvara can be understood as collapsed into tvampada in DSV, in my opinion, it can also be said that in SDV, jIvas and jagat is merged into one Ishvara, while in DSV, jagat and Ishvara are merged into one jIva.
 These different approaches lead to the same goal, earlier or later.